Travel Agent Installation and Adjustment

 Figure 3.
 Long travel brake lever

-The modern drop-bar shift/brake levers have a radius around 18mm, which is a circumference of about 113mm (figure 4).
-Pulling the lever about 20-degrees will pull 6mm of cable through the housing.
-The dual-pivot brakes used for these levers are designed to work with this amount of cable travel.
+The modern drop-bar shift/brake levers have a relatively smaller radius compared to the flat bar levers (figure 4).
+Pulling the lever about 20-degrees will pull only 6mm of cable through the housing.
+The dual-pivot brakes used for these levers are designed to work with this relatively small amount of cable travel.

 Figure 4.
 Typical shift/brake lever for drop bars

-The Travel Agent™ is useful when an incompatible lever is matched with a brake caliper requiring a long cable pull.
-As an example consider the road lever above used to with a pair of linear pull caliper arms and/or mechanical disc brakes.
-The long arms of linear pull arms require a fair amount of cable be pulled.
-Using the road lever, the brake pads would need to be set practically touching the rim in order to stop the bike.
+The Travel Agent™ is useful when an incompatible hand brake lever is matched with a brake caliper requiring longer cable pull.
+For example, the common road lever should never be used with the linear pull caliper brakes, or a mechanical disc brakes.
+The long arms of linear pull caliper and the mechanical disc MTB brake both require a relatively large amount of cable pull.
+Using a road lever designed for dual pivot rim calipers will mean the cable will be pulled enough to work effectively.
 The Travel Agent™ mechanism was designed as a solution for just this problem.
-The Travel Agent™ increases the amount of cable travel and allows the brake pads to be set a normal distance from the rim or rotor and effectively stop the wheel.
+The Travel Agent™ increases the amount of cable travel and allows the caliper brake to properly apply pressure to the rim or disc.

-The Travel Agent™ can also be used simply as a "noodle" replacement on the linear pull brake.
-There are two hole options in the top of the Travel Agent™ body.
-Route the cable so it travels directly around only the larger outer pulley (figure 5).
-This will not increase the cable pull of the system (figure 6).
+The Travel Agent™ come in two versions.
+There is the "noodle replacement" version and an "in-line" version.
+The noodle-replacement is mounted directly to the caliper arm.
+This design has two cable hole options in the top of the Travel Agent™ body.
+Routing the cable so it travels directly around only the larger outer pulley will not increase the amount of cable pull (figure 5).
+This Travel Agent is simply a different type of "noodle" with this option (figure 6).

 Figure 5.
 Routing cable for a direct pulley with no increase in travel